lakejs/lake/README.md

 pnpm dev
 ```

-You can view all the demos by visiting `http://localhost:8080/examples/`.
+You can now view all the demos by visiting `http://localhost:8080/examples/`.

 ## Running tests

-Lake relies heavily on browser APIs and therefore requires a real browser environment to run the tests.
-You can run all test cases visibly by visiting `http://localhost:8080/tests/`.
-Alternatively, you can execute `pnpm test` command in your console to run the tests in headless mode.
+Lake relies on a lot of browser APIs and ao needs a real browser environment for running the test cases.
+You can run all tests visibly by visiting `http://localhost:8080/tests/`, or execute `pnpm test` command to run the tests in headless mode.

 ## License